The Altar of Incense

 The altar of incense stands before the veil as the place where Aaron offers regular fragrant incense before the Lord and makes annual atonement on its horns.

-5 You shall make the poles of acacia wood, and overlay them with gold.
+5 Make the poles of acacia wood and overlay them with gold.

-6 You shall put it before the veil that is by the ark of the covenant, before the mercy seat that is over the covenant, where I will meet with you.
+6 Place the altar in front of the veil that is before the ark of the Testimony—before the mercy seat that is over the Testimony—where I will meet with you.

-7 Aaron shall burn incense of sweet spices on it every morning.
-When he tends the lamps, he shall burn it.
+7 And Aaron is to burn fragrant incense on it every morning when he tends the lamps.

 The altar of incense stands before the veil as the place where Aaron offers regular fragrant incense before the LORD and makes annual atonement on its horns.